themetalfleece/neogma/documentation/md/docs/Models/Finding-Nodes-And-Relationships.md

     skip: 3,
     /* --> (optional) the order of this query, in this case by: age DESC, id ASC */
     order: [['age', 'DESC'], ['id', 'ASC']],
+    /* --> (optional, default false) returns an array of the plain properties, instead of Instances */
+    plain: false,
     /* --> (optional) throws NeogmaNotFoundError if no nodes are found (results length 0) */
     throwIfNoneFound: true,
     /* --> (optional) an existing session or transaction to use */